 The Office of the Provost is pleased to offer several grant-funding opportunities for faculty, specifically related to teaching development, student success, and reducing classroom material costs.

 The LIFT Fellows program is a part of the Transformative Change Initiative, funded by a 2016 student success grant.
 LIFT (Learn.
 Inspire.
 Foster.
 Transform) offers faculty programming to help improve the student educational experience at WSU.
 The program promotes teaching methods and modules shown to improve students’ engagement, connection, and learning to decrease course withdrawal and fail rates, and to increase retention.

-Oaks Academic Technology Award for Faculty
+Oaks Academic Technology Award

-To learn more about the award, including the evaluation metric, and to apply, please visit the Oaks award application webpage.
+To learn more about the award, including the evaluation metric, and to apply, please visit the Oaks award webpage.

 Smith Teaching and Learning Grants

 The Vice Provost for Academic Engagement and Student Achievement is responsible for soliciting grant proposals for innovative ideas that enhance teaching and learning at WSU.
 Projects are sought that address WSU’s commitment to Inclusion, Diversity, Equity, and Access (IDEA); a second IDEA grant added in 2022 is the Transformational Change Initiative (TCI) Grant for Advancing IDEA.
 Applications for both awards are due in spring; the deadline for the current round of Smith Teaching and Learning Grants is March 13, 2023.
 Smith grants are typically awarded and announced in mid- to late April.

 The Smith grant program was established through the Samuel H. and Patricia W. Smith Teaching and Learning Endowment, begun in 2000 when WSU President Smith retired.